The King and I (1999 film): Plot

 Chulalongkorn meets with his father to discuss traditions.
 He wants to be with Tuptim, but he knows that his father would never allow it.
 Confused, Mongkut goes to pray to Buddha.
-Kralahome then uses his powers on the statues in the room to try and attack the King, whose pet black panther, Rama, manage to fight them off with a roar.
-While Chulalongkorn is kickboxing, Tuptim finally learns that he is the crown prince and that their love is forbidden.
+Kralahome then uses his powers on the statues in the room to try and attack the King, whose pet black panther, Rama, manages to fight them off with a roar.
+While Chulalongkorn is practicing kickboxing, Tuptim finally learns that he is the crown prince and that their love is forbidden.
 However, he tells her that he does not care about tradition and wants to be with her.
 Master Little learns of their relationship and tells Kralahome, who plans to use it to anger the King at the right time.

-Anna goes to the King and sees he is troubled after learning that the British are coming because he is allegedly a barbarian, which she knows is false.
-Anna advises Mongkut to throw a banquet for the British when they arrive, so that he can show them he is civilized.
+Anna goes to the King and sees that he is troubled after learning that the British are coming because he is allegedly a barbarian, which she knows is false.
+Anna advises Mongkut to throw a banquet for the British when they arrive so that he can show them he is civilized.
 At the dinner, Kralahome mentions the royal ivory pendant that the King is supposed to wear, which he gave to his son, who then gave it to Tuptim.
 When it is revealed that Chulalongkorn gave it away, Tuptim is brought in by the guards.
-Dishonored by the relationship, the King threatens to whip Tuptim to death, but finds that he can't do it – she and Chulalongkorn later escape into the jungle with Louis on elephants.
+Dishonored by the relationship, the King threatens to whip Tuptim to death but finds that he can't do it.
+He orders her to be sent back to Burma, but knowing that this will be a death sentence for her, Chulalongkorn turns against his father and fights off the guards, fleeing with Tuptim and escaping into the jungle with Louis on elephants.

-While they escape, Kralahome uses his powers to guide them through the jungle across a rope bridge.
-The bridge collapses, and Tuptim and Chulalongkorn are almost swept away by a river.
+While they escape, Kralahome uses his powers to guide them through the jungle to a river marking the borderline of the kingdom.
+Encouraged by this knowledge, they attempt to cross a rope bridge.
+But the bridge collapses, and Tuptim and Chulalongkorn are almost swept away by the river.
 The King, having had a change of heart and using one of his hot air balloons, rescues them with Louis's help in distracting Master Little's interference.
 However, on their journey back to the palace, Kralahome fires a firework, destroys the balloon, and causes it to crash.
-Everyone but Mongkut is able to jump into a lake to safety.
-Kralahome celebrates his apparent victory of killing the King, but ends up exposing his true nature in front of Sir Edward and the royal guards.
+Everyone but Mongkut is able to jump into a lake for safety.
+Kralahome celebrates his apparent victory in the murder of the king but ends up exposing his true nature in front of Sir Edward and the royal guards.